 Simeon, most likely a priest in the temple, had been hoping all his life on the fulfillment of a prophecy he had been given.
-Now a very old man, and an otherwise perfectly ordinary, routine day, this prophecy the Holy Spirit to make a prophecy of his own.
-And right by his side,
+Now a very old man, and an otherwise perfectly ordinary, routine day, his hope was fulfilled, and Simeon was inspired by the Holy Spirit to make a prophecy of his own.
+Right by his side,

 There was also a prophet, Anna the daughter of Phanuel, of the tribe of Asher.
 She was of a great ageLuke 2:36 (NRSV)

 She is already notable for being named a prophet, but more than that, she is the only named woman prophet in the whole Christian testament.
 Philip the Evangelist had four unmarried daughters who were prophets, and evidently in the first century church were many women who prophesied.
 But only Anna is named.

 - Living into God’s calling brings life satisfaction.